simvue-io/docs/docs/tutorial_advanced/tracking-results.md

   )
   file_monitor.run()
 ```
 We can then define our callback function - if our alert called `temperature_exceeds_maximum` is firing, we will want to stop execution of the simulation.
 To do this, we can use the `kill_all_processes()` method of our run to stop the MOOSE simulation and analysis script, and we can set the trigger which will stop the file monitoring processes.
-We could also add a tag to the run which indicates it is in (or near) a steady temperature state, and set the status as failed:
+We could also add a tag to the run which indicates that the centre of the bar has exceeded the maximum temperature, and set the status as failed:
 ```py
 def per_alert(data, metadata):
   if data['temperature_exceeds_maximum'] == 'Firing':